CompareGuru Financial Services is an authorised financial services provider FSP. 47696

 One of the leading causes for rejected vehicle claims is misrepresentation.
-This alludes to who the regular driver of the car will be.
-If you’re putting yourself down as the regular driver of the vehicle when somebody else will be using it instead, such as your teenage son, this will become a problem later on.
+With regards to car insurance, for instance, this may allude to who the regular driver of the car will be.
+If you’re putting yourself down as the regular driver of the vehicle, when somebody else will be using it instead, such as your teenage son, then this will become a problem later on.
 Your claim will also be rejected if:

-When it comes to household content, the largest number of complaints are about how much the insurer is willing to pay out.
-In many instances last year, the insured was unable to provide proof of ownership or proof of value for the lost goods.
+When it comes to household content insurance, the largest number of complaints are usually about how much the insurer is willing to pay out.
+One of the biggest problems is that, in many instances of household content claims, the insured is unable to provide proof of ownership or proof of value for the lost goods.

 These are reasonable requests from any insurance company.
 When validating a claim, especially when it comes to high-value items, the insured has to be able to provide these proofs.
-It’s not a bad idea to keep an inventory of your valuable home contents and retain all proof of ownership.
+Therefore, it's always a idea to keep an updated inventory of your valuable home contents and retain all proof of ownership.

 Without question, the area where insurance companies and clients butt heads the most is when it comes to drunk driving.
-Most of the claims considered by the Ombud were rejected due to the driver being intoxicated at the time of the incident.
+While the Ombudsman is certainly a champion of the people, most of the claims considered by the Ombud where the driver had been found intoxicated at the time of the incident, are outright rejected.

 In order to manage the risks involved with drunk driving, some insurance companies have even implemented ‘take me home’ type services.
 If one were to look at the DUI statistics of car accidents in South Africa, though, it becomes clear that we have a serious problem.